BlockchainCommons/Secure-Development-Setup-macOS/Mac Command Line 101/part1-basics.md

 Last login: {some date} on console
 COMPUTERNAME:~ USERNAME$ 🁢
 ```
-The window you see is created by the _Terminal_ application, which more properly a form of _terminal emulator_ and its contents (any commands and the text output from previous commands) are known as the _console_.
+The window you see is created by the _Terminal_ application, which more properly is a form of _terminal emulator_, and its contents (any commands and the text output from previous commands) are known as the _console_.
 These words come from the days when you had a green CRT screen and keyboard –- the machine as a whole was the the _terminal_, and the contents of the screen was the _console_.
 Our _terminal emulator_ provides us the experience of typing into an old school terminal from the convenience of our modern graphical operating system.

 The text before and including the $ is known as the _prompt_.
 The _command line_ is everything after the current prompt, and is the portion of the console where you can type.

 The 🁢 symbol is the location of your _text cursor_ on the command line.
 Anything you type will appear under the text cursor and the text cursor will move to the next spot.

-All the text you see in the console was created by what is known as the _shell_ application (the Mac defaults to the shell application known as _zsh_).
+All the text you see in the console was created by what is known as the _shell_ application.
+(The Mac defaults to the shell application known as _zsh_.)

-Often the words terminal, console, command line, shell, or bash are used interchangeably, but these each are are all slightly different.
+Often the words terminal, console, command line, shell, and bash are used interchangeably, but they are are all slightly different.

 Someday you may want to switch to a more sophisticated Terminal applications (_iTerm_ is popular), or switch to a more sophisted text shell (_tsch_ is popular), or both.
 For the purpose of this _Intro to the Command Line_ tutorial we will only be using the default Mac _Terminal_ app, and the _zsh_ command line text shell.